Industrial designer, visual researcher and rendering specialist

 The design also may include creative supervision at the stage of production preparation and refinement to help maintain attributes and appearance.

-Trends
+Feeling, Emotions, Trends

-Measurement tools, but also derived from almost anything that happens to humanity, nature, products.
+A conscious work to make product recognizable, loved and helpful.
+Trends can be used too - measurement tools, but also derived from almost anything that happens to humanity, nature, products.
 A separate thing to discover.
 And trends can be highlighted on a very different scale.

 My trendspotting process is a blend of numerical and empiric approaches, in each project I go from the very least - generating a picture of what the industry trends are now and may be, to full analytics, reports, forecasts, and everything in between.
 At times trends are not the vital part of the design given the scope of the project or target market.
 But I am still generating a picture of current global and local trends in major areas, which helps on every design stage.
 Through the last 4-5 years of experience I’ve developed the complete trendwatching system, which I am using for the projects if needed.